 Even if you’re already saving in an employer-based retirement program, you may be able to still use an IRA as an additional way to save for retirement.

-The three most common types of IRAs are Traditional, Roth, and SEP.
+The most common types of IRAs are Traditional, Roth, SEP and SIMPLE.
 Depending on the type of IRA you choose, your earnings can grow either tax-deferred or tax-free.

 Here are some questions to think about when choosing an IRA: